Logotype for United Parks & Resorts Inc

 Executive summary

-• Q3 2024 revenue was $545.9 million, down 0.4% year-over-year, with net income of $119.7 million, a 3.1% decrease, mainly due to adverse weather and calendar shifts reducing attendance by 1.4% to 7.03 million.
+• Q3 2024 revenue was $545.9 million, down 0.4% year-over-year, with net income of $119.7 million, a 3.1% decrease, primarily due to adverse weather and calendar shifts that reduced attendance by 1.4% to 7.03 million; adjusted for these, attendance would have increased about 3%.

 Financial highlights